yuechen-li-dev/Margaret/primer/vulkan-primer.md

       - Keep ownership and retirement of staging resources explicit.
       - Do not create one-off upload flows for each feature.
       - Make transfer completion and resource readiness rules obvious.
+      - Keep CPU-visible staging behavior and GPU-only final placement policy consistent.
+    guidance:
+      - Upload code often begins as a temporary utility and then metastasizes.
+      - Standardize it early so features do not each grow their own upload religion.

   descriptors_and_pipelines:
     headline: